vivien-laasch/co2bil/readme.md

-Thank you for the additional details.
-I've updated the README.md accordingly:

 # Energy Balance Calculator API

 This repository contains a Java/Spring Boot application for calculating energy balance and retrieving energy source master data.
 It provides the following endpoints: